tbreslein/firims/README.md

 different machines: An M2 macbook pro, as well as an `x86_64-linux` machine using a Ryzen 7 9800x3D CPU.

-In general, the [BitSet]s beats the `IntSet` in all those benchmarks, but note note that the `IntSet` is also way more flexible then the these data structures, allowing you to insert any sort of integer at any time.
+In general, the data structures in this crate beat the their competitors in all those benchmarks, but note note that, for example, the `IntSet` is also way more flexible then the these data structures, allowing you to insert any sort of integer at any time.
 The range constraint on the values / keys is what unlocks those performance gains, but obviously it does not fit any use case.

-Also note that the benchmark results are very different between the M2 and the x86 architecture, with the latter producing a way larger gap between the `IntSet` and the [BitSet]s.
+Also note that the benchmark results are very different between the M2 and the x86 architecture, with the latter producing a way larger gap between, for example, the `IntSet` and the [BitSet]s.

 ### M2